sfriedli1/Proseminar-AGDS/README.md

 Primary objective is to quantify how DTR is different in rural vs. non-rural areas in the Swiss Plateau.
 As well as to identify potential further drivers of spatial/temporal variability of DTR.
 Key questions:

-1. How does DTR differ between rural and non-rural areas and depending on the NDVI?
+1. How does DTR differ between rural and non-rural areas also in dependence on the NDVI?

 2. Are there other variables that contribute to DTR variance and what is there relevance compared to land-cover classification?